Misash/cryptomataz/README.md

 Viral content generation system for Twitter using multi-agent architecture with LangGraph and AI.
 Autonomous AI agents that buy, sell, and trade computational resources from each other—without human intervention

+This is the first implementation of a true **agent-to-agent economy** where AI agents autonomously manage their own finances, purchase services, and settle payments on-chain using the x402 payment protocol.

 ## Features

 - **Multi-Agent System**: Three specialized agents working in sequence